Tonetete/Simple-Django-progressbar-upload-file-form-with-ajax/README.md

 }
 ```

-### Instructions for installing in development environment
+### Instructions for installing and testing

+- Create a new virtualenv and activate:

+`virtualenv XXXX --no-site-packages`

+- Install requirements from project with:

+`pip install -r requirements.txt`

+This project uses django-bootstrap for presentation matters.

+- Execute `python manage.py syncdb` and then `python manage.py runserver`

+- Enjoy it!